Submission Deadline: 15 July 2021, 23:59 UTC/GMT (Closed)

 The main form of presentation at Emerging Technologies is a working demonstration that provides a wow experience to the audience.
 Running an Emerging Technologies demo is hard work, but also rewarding.
 Your work will be experienced by thousands of people and widely reported in the media.

-The best submission will be rewarded with the "Best Tech Award" selected by the committee members.
-The best demonstration will be selected for the "Best Demo Award" by a jury.
+The best demonstration will be selected for the "Best Demo Award" by the e-tech jury committee.

 Emerging Technologies is the most important inseparable wheels of both SIGGRAPH and SIGGRAPH Asia, because SIGGRAPH is a conference on Computer Graphics and Interactive Techniques.
 The goal of Emerging Technologies is to gather and show such submissions as novel interactive technologies that have possibilities to bring benefits, usefulness, or comfort, into our future lives.